-- The person making the decision at the Régie did something illegal or abused her authority to such an extent that the hearing became a ?fraud?.
+- The person making the decision at the Régie did something illegal or abused their authority to such an extent that the hearing became a fraud.
 In other words, whatever this person did or said resulted in an obvious injustice.

 For example, let's imagine that a landlord asks the Régie du logement to increase the rent and change the lease to let him take back the garage.
 The Régie agrees to change the lease and increase the rent, but also adjusts the rent to take into account the tenant's loss of the use of the garage.

-Unhappy with the loss of the garage, the tenant convinces the Régie to review and change its own decision.
-But the Régie du logement is only allowed to review decisions that set the rent and this decision involved not only the rent, but also the use of the garage.
-The landlord can ask the Superior Court to review the Régie's second decision on the grounds that the Régie had no power to make it.
+Unhappy with the loss of the garage, the tenant applies to review the decision and the Régie grants the request, returning the use of the garage to the tenant.
+However, the Régie du logement is only allowed to review decisions that set the rent and this decision also involved the use of the garage.
+The landlord can ask the Superior Court to review the Régie's decision to return the use of the garage to the tenant because the Régie had no power to make it.